 Step 4: Add a small pile of potting soil to the board, inside the circle that you traced.

-Step 5: Remove your staghorn fern from its pot and loosen (read: tear) the roots a bit so that you're left with only an inch or two of soil attached to the base of the plant.
+Step 5: Remove the staghorn fern from its pot and loosen (read: tear) the roots a bit so that you're left with only an inch or so of dirt attached to the base of the plant.
 Place the plant on top of the soil.

-Step 7: Tie one end of your monofilament fishing line around one of your nails and stretch the line across the base of the fern to a nail on the opposite side of the circle.
+Step 7: Tie one end of the monofilament fishing line around one of the nails and stretch the line across the base of the fern to a nail on the opposite side of the circle.

 Step 8: Wrap the line around the opposite nail several times (pulling the string taut), and repeat the process with another nail opposite the circle until the fishing line has been secured to all of the nails and the plant is secure.
 (I ended up going around each nail twice, for good measure.)